nathangalung/Tucil3_13523139_18222130/README.md

 ## Description

-This program implements a solver for the Rush Hour puzzle game using the many algorithm and heuristics.
+This program implements a solver for the Rush Hour puzzle game using the pathfinding algorithm and heuristic.
 In Rush Hour, the player must move vehicles (represented by letters) on a grid to allow the primary vehicle (usually represented by 'P') to exit through a designated opening.

 The solver supports:
 - Multiple algorithm and heuristic functions